hunterpankey/baseball-game-translations-site/src/games/Prospi/Prospi20242025/Modes/HakkyuuNoKiseki/Gameplay/During-a-Game.md

 If you're the home team, you can take three warmup pitches to find the zone on your various pitches.
 If you're the visitors, this won't happen until the bottom of the first inning.
 I usually throw one each of three offspeed pitches to remind myself of how far they break.
 You can skip this with triangle/Y.

 First, the score bug in the top left.
 It contains the following:
 * Inning indicator: numeral for the inning number and top ({% jisho "表" %}) and bottom ({% jisho "裏", "ウラ" %}).
 Japanese uses "front" and "back" instead of top and bottom.
-Unfortunately the characters for front and back are very similar (「{% jisho "表" %}」 and 「{% jisho "裏" %}」), so historically on an SDTV, the bottom is written in katakana (「{% jisho "裏", "ウラ" %}」)instead of kanji, which continues as tradition.
+Unfortunately the characters for front and back are very similar (「{% jisho "表" %}」 and 「{% jisho "裏" %}」), so historically, because SDTVs didn't have enough resolution to make them look different, the bottom is written in katakana (「{% jisho "裏", "ウラ" %}」) instead of kanji, which continues as tradition.
 * Teams and score: In Japan, the home team is listed first, rather than second as it is in the US, so in the screen my team ({% jisho "大島" %}) is the visitors, listed second.
 I've scored 4 in the top of the first on two two-run homers in this game, and I'm playing a team that uses 「{% jisho "大" %}」 as it's insignia.
 * Bases occupied: When runners reach base the base diagram in the top-left lights up the appropriate base.
 * Balls, strikes, and outs: These work like you'd expect, lighting up the indicators.